 - UN Conferences and agreements related to the environment

 - Location of important protected areas

 Allocate a weekly 1-2 day for revising the topics you have previously studied.
-Revision helps in recollecting the concepts you have studied.
+Revision helps in 100 Days Study Plan for UPSC Exam recollecting the concepts you have studied.
 Go through question papers and analyze the type of question asked and prepare according to it.